Pennsylvania Girl Dies Due To TikTok Challenge: How To Keep Your Children Safe From Social Media Dangers

 Photo: Shutterstock

-When Neela spent the next few days in the pediatric intensive care unit, her family discovered that she had accidentally hurt herself while attempting the blackout challenge, a dangerous challenge in which people restrict their breathing until they faint.
+As Neela spent the next few days in the pediatric intensive care unit, her family discovered that she had accidentally harmed herself while attempting the blackout challenge, a dangerous challenge in which people restrict their breathing to the point of passing out.

 A few days after arriving at the hospital, Neela passed away.

-“We believe it was an accident and we know she viewed these videos on social media,” said Elizabeth Wood, a licensed clinical social worker at Nemours Children's Hospital, Delaware, where Neela was treated.
+“We believe it was an accident and we know that she was viewing these videos on social media,” said Elizabeth Wood, a licensed clinical social worker at Nemours Children's Hospital of Delaware, where Neela was treated.

-“Neela’s mom — with great courage — spoke of her tragedy so that everyone else would know her daughter’s story, so that no other parents, no other mother, would go through what she was going through,” Wood said.
+“Nila's mom, with great courage, spoke out about her tragedy so that others would know her daughter's story so that no other parents, no other mother, would have to go through what she was going through,” Wood said.

 The blackout challenge is also sometimes referred to as the choking game or the fainting game.
 It has been around for many years, but sometimes reappears on social media.

-“There are different variations on this, but the idea is that the person stops the flow of oxygen,” explained Wood.
-"People might think they can get some kind of a kick out of it."
+“There are different variations of this, but the idea is that the person stops the flow of oxygen,” Wood explained.
+“People might think they can get some kind of high from it.”

 In April, a 12-year-old boy from Colorado died of this challenge.